 A note on the studies cited

 The METR study measured experienced developers on autonomous tasks, not co-pilot-style assisted coding.
 The Anthropic survey measured self-reported usage frequency, not performance outcomes.
-Both are cited for the legitimate tension they create, not as definitive proof for any specific claim.
+Both are cited for the legitimate tension they create, not as definitive proof for any single claim.

 - [1]METR: Benchmarking AI R&D Capabilities — Experienced Developers 19% Slower with AI Assistants(metr.org)↩